codetann/codetann/README.md

 # Hello, My name is Tanner Thomas 👨‍💻

-I'm a Software Engineer based in Salt Lake City, Utah.
+I'm a Software Engineer based in Lehi, Utah.
 My goal is to create engaging experiences for users, with a fine balance of technology and design.

 ## ⚡ Tech Stack